giocoal/reddit-tldr-summarizer-and-topic-modeling/README.md

 images, and videos) on a wide range of topics in domain-specific boards called ”communities” or ”subreddits.”
 The following project aims to implement text summarization and topic modelling pipelines on the textual content of Redditors’ posts.
-The dataset used to achieve these goals is the Reddit-based TL;DR summarization dataset TLDRHQ[1] containing approximately 1.7 million Reddit posts (submissions as well as comments) obtained through scraping techniques.
+The dataset used to achieve these goals is the Reddit-based TL;DR summarization dataset TLDRHQ containing approximately 1.7 million Reddit posts (submissions as well as comments) obtained through scraping techniques.
 Each instance in the dataset includes a Reddit post and its TL;DR, which is an acronym for ”Too Long; Didn’t Read” and is an extremely short summary of the post’s content that is good practice for users to leave at the end of a post.
 While the Reddit usage has increased, the practice of write TL;DR